caltechlibrary/andor/README.md

-Some of the most complicated parts of digital object repositories are managing customization, managing users, manage workflows, manage permissions and enforcing storage scheme.  **AndOr**'s simplication involves either avoiding the requirements or relocating them external to the system.
+Some of the most complicated parts of digital object repositories are managing customization, managing users, manage workflows, manage permissions and enforcing storage scheme.  **AndOr**'s simplification involves either avoiding the requirements or relocating them external to the system.

 Examples--

 + Authentication is handle externally.
-That means we don't need to worry about managing passwords, the volitile and sensitive data is outside of our system
+That means we don't need to worry about managing passwords, the volatile and sensitive data is outside of our system
 + **AndOr** itself is a simple web API that accepts URL requests and hands back JSON.
 The shape of the JSON is determined at time of migrating into **AndOr**.
 There is no customization.
 If you want to change your data shapes you write a script to do that or change your input form.
 + If you need additional end points beyond what **AndOr** provides (e.g. a search engine service) you supply those as micro services

 The web browser itself creates the illusion of a unified software system or single process.
-A single appliction is not required to support desire functionality.
+A single application is not required to support desire functionality.

 Some features are unavoidable.
 The repository problem requires managing users and workflows.
 It doesn't require users and workflows be manage through the web.
-Setting up users and workflows can be managed through simplier command line tools in large part because you've off loaded identify management already.
+Setting up users and workflows can be managed through simpler command line tools in large part because you've off loaded identify management already.

-By focusing on a minimal feature set and leveraging technical operatunities that already exist we can radically reduces the lines of code that has be written or maintained.
+By focusing on a minimal feature set and leveraging technical opportunities that already exist we can radically reduces the lines of code to written and maintained.

 ### Two end points for our API